-ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun will no longer process the personal data in the event of an objection, unless we can prove compelling legitimate grounds for the processing that outweigh the interests, rights and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.
+ASHTANGA YOGA RAUM FRANKFURT shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.

 This also applies to profiling insofar as it is related to such direct marketing.
-If the data subject objects to the ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun of processing for direct marketing purposes, ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun will no longer process the personal data for these purposes.
+If the data subject objects to ASHTANGA YOGA RAUM FRANKFURT to the processing for direct marketing purposes, ASHTANGA YOGA RAUM FRANKFURT will no longer process the personal data for these purposes.

-In order to exercise the right to object, the data subject may contact any employee of ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun or another employee directly.
+In order to exercise the right to object, the data subject may contact any employee of the ASHTANGA YOGA RAUM FRANKFURT.
 The data subject is also free to exercise his right of opposition in connection with the use of information society services, notwithstanding Directive 2002/58/EC, by means of automated procedures in which technical specifications are used.

 h) Automated decisions on a case-by-case basis, including profiling